Talk School is a premier provider of occupational therapeutic services.

 A Relational Approach

 Difficulties interacting within social situations often accompany deficits in sensory processing and communication.
-TALK's occupational therapists address the emotional/relational difficulties using a relationship based approach based on DIR principles(Developmental individual differences, Relationship based model), developed by Stanley Greenspan and Serena Weider.
+Talk School's occupational therapists address the emotional/relational difficulties using a relationship based approach based on DIR principles(Developmental individual differences, Relationship based model), developed by Stanley Greenspan and Serena Weider.

 Motor Learning/Motor Development